Leading IT Transformation

 Have these or other problems plagued previous unsuccessful IT initiatives?
 If so, has the organization worked to mitigate the risks of IT project failure?
 Documenting the project helps regardless of how it ultimately pans out.
 A successful project reinforces the decision-making strengths and resource capabilities that contributed to the positive outcomes.
 A scrapped project or unsuccessful implementation reveals the gaps in planning, collaboration, purchase and vendor selection, project management, and what management underestimated or overestimated about the scope, timeline, work involved and other aspects of the initiative.

-IT transformation doesn’t happen without external vendor involvement
+IT transformation may require external vendor expertise

 1. Identifying and establishing the reasons why the business will use the vendors